An Introduction to Multi-Factor Authentication

 How will MFA affect me?

-- At this time, the sign-in process for MFA will only apply to UGDSB employees when they access Microsoft Azure Cloud services (e.g. Microsoft 0365 Services, MS Teams, OneDrive, Exchange Online, inTune, etc.).
+At this time, the sign-in process for MFA will only apply to UGDSB employees when they access Microsoft, Google and other board applications.
 Once you have registered for MFA, you will be asked periodically to verify your login when accessing these services.
-A message will be sent to your smart phone, phone number or physical token to which you need to respond with “Approve” or “Deny”, or with a six-digit code from a physical token.
+A message will be sent to your smart phone, phone number or physical token to which you need to respond with “Approve” or “Deny”, or with a six-digit code.

 When will MFA roll out start?